maburdenjr/maburdenjr.github.io/README.md

 ### Current Functionality

 * Responsive Design - uses SASS mixins to control grid layout on different devices
-* Search Feature -
+* Search Feature - Tap on the search icon to bring down the search bar.
+Type something in the search bar and hit enter to kick off a search.
+Hit `esc` to close the search bar.

 ### Some 'Gotchas'

 Instagram made some breaking API changes on June 1st, 2016.
 Without an approved Instagram app and client ID there's no way to search and get images from the Instagram API.
-To workaround within the timeline I pulled down some JSON from the Instagram explore page `https://www.instagram.com/explore/tags/squarespace/?__a=1` and dumped them into a static file `public/data/instagram.js`/
+To workaround within the timeline I pulled down some JSON from the Instagram explore page `https://www.instagram.com/explore/tags/squarespace/?__a=1` and dumped them into a static file `public/data/instagram.js`.

 ### Planned Enhancements